 Creating a symbol will be beneficial in a planner because it helps you detect which activities you should concentrate on first.

 To help you start off, here are the symbols I use and the meaning behind them:

 You can add as many symbols as you want as long as you can stick to them.

 Of course, having a planner means helping you organize your time to do your chores.
 In short, you MUST DO your plans.

 The purpose of your planner is to help prevent yourself from cramming and space out your events to reduce any occurring stress.

 Planners are often overestimated.
-A lot of individuals who are using planners thought that it actually helps them be productive but in reality, only a few follows their agenda.
+A lot of individuals who are using planners thought that it helps them be productive.
+But in reality, only a few follow their agenda.

 But by following these steps:

 - DO IT

 You will have the ability to effectively use your planner and have a productive day every day!